wp-plugins/geocoder-wordpress-plugin-google-maps-geolocator-workshop/readme.txt

 8. The administration options

 == Changelog ==
+1.2.3 -April 30, 2010
+	- Added scroll wheel zooming to the map.

 1.2.2 -March 26, 2010
 	- The accuracy bar fix was not sufficient.
 It needed more.